 Those planning to apply should plan ahead as there are some prerequisite courses.
 In particular, it is helpful to have taken CLST 06 (Introduction to Classical Archaeology) and at least one other course in Greek or Roman history or archaeology.

-More information about the program will be made available soon; please check back.
-In the meantime, questions may be directed to the faculty directors for the program, Prof. Roger Ulrich (email@example.com) and Prof. Julie Hruby (firstname.lastname@example.org).
+Questions may be directed to the faculty directors for the program, Prof. Roger Ulrich (email@example.com) and Prof. Julie Hruby (firstname.lastname@example.org).